Filter Content

 Catherine_Aplin@rok.catholic.edu.au

-If you have any questions about your feedback, please contact the classroom teacher.
-For questions about the Learning Attributes process, please contact me.
+If you have any questions about assessment results, please contact the relevant classroom teacher.
+For any other enquiries, feel free to contact me (maherb@shalomcollege.com).

 Mr Brendan Maher